 - Feathers equate to bright colours and lurid display structures

 Let's start with a possible root cause for Feather Resistance, from deep within the popular characterisation of dinosaurs.
 Moreso than any other extinct species, dinosaurs are depicted as hardcore 'superanimals'.
-Ancient, real-world dragons that lived in a turbulent and violent ancient world of volcanoes, sparse, sharp-leaved vegetation and perpetually-hungry, giant predators.
+Ancient, real-world dragons that lived in a turbulent and violent world of volcanoes, sparse, sharp-leaved vegetation and perpetually-hungry predators.
 We get the impression that our modern fauna wouldn't last two minutes in this time of voracious killer reptiles.
 If popular depictions of dinosaurs are anything to go by, they were only vulnerable to two things: other dinosaurs, and giant rocks from space.
-Anything else can bugger right off: they're that freakin' hardcore.
-Modern animals, by contrast, struggle when someone redirects a river or we drive our cars too much.
-Dinosaurs could take that, and they'd eat your mother just for even suggesting otherwise.
+Modern animals, by contrast, struggle when someone redirects a river or we build a new supermarket.
+Dinosaurs could not only take that, and they'd eat your mother just for suggesting otherwise.

 With this in mind, it makes total sense for dinosaurs to have scaly hides.
-Scales are tough, armour plating.
-They wrap every dinosaur, big or small, in biker leathers and reinforce their status as the hardcore motherfu... - you know - that we expect them to be.
+Scales provide tough armour plating.
+They wrap every dinosaur, big or small, in biker leathers and reinforce their status as the hardcore mofos we expect them to be.
 This is why we're secretly glad that some dinosaurs are extinct: their enormous power and resilience would be a terrifying force if unleashed in our modern, tranquil world.

 Compounding this perceived loss of awesomeness is the removal of mystery surrounding dinosaurs: their feathered hides make them a lot more familiar to our eyes.
-Scaly, bipedal theropods are unusual to us, and we instinctively recognise them as a strange and alien bauplan unlike anything around today.
-They confuse some part of our psyche: "they look a bit like birds, but they're kind of reptilian".
+Scaly, bipedal theropods are unusual to us: "they look a bit like birds, but they're kind of reptilian".
 By contrast, feathery theropods, and large fuzzy animals generally, are well known to all, and many modern birds probably look very similar to their extinct, non-avian ancestors.
 More convincing reconstructions of feathered maniraptorans converge with animals like roadrunners, emus and corvids so much so that they could be mistaken for these modern species at casual glances.
-Suddenly, a lot of their mystery is gone.
-A lot of the appeal with dinosaurs concerns the many unanswered questions we have about their lives and appearance, but if these can be answered - even only roughly - by pointing at a modern animal, then we'll have satisfied the curiosity of many folks with casual interests in extinct life.
+Suddenly, most of their mystery is gone.
+A lot of the appeal with dinosaurs concerns the many unanswered questions we have about their lives and appearance, but if these can be answered - even if only roughly - by pointing at a modern animal, then we'll have satisfied the curiosity of many casual interests in extinct life.
 Adding feathers doesn't just replace mythical dinosaur badassery with boring-old reality then, but also makes dinosaurs more familiar, and thus more 'boring' to some eyes.

 But don't we make all of this up, anyway?

-Moving away from imaginary concepts of dinosaurs towards efforts to reconstruct them in art, we may encounter our second factor in Feather Resistance: a lack of awareness about the use of fossil evidence to tightly constrain reconstructions of extinct species.
-A lot of folks seem to think that palaeontologists and palaeoartists make up dinosaur appearance as they go along, perhaps with a few scraps of evidence to point them in the right direction, but are otherwise working with almost limitless possibilities.
+Moving away from imaginary concepts of dinosaurs towards efforts to reconstruct them in art, we may encounter our second factor in Feather Resistance: a lack of awareness about the fossil evidence used to constrain reconstructions of extinct species.
+A lot of folks seem to think that palaeontologists and palaeoartists make up dinosaur appearance as they go along, perhaps with a few scraps of evidence to point them in the right direction, but otherwise work within almost limitless possibilities.
 In such a scenario, personal choice about attributes like integument would play a large role.
 Of course, this could not be further from the truth.
 A good palaeoartist reconstructs extinct animals as rigorously as possible, with as much information as possible, using increasingly good fossil data and phylogenetic analyses to inform animal proportions, musculature, integuments, environments and behaviour.
-A lot of folks would be very surprised at how much data can be obtained from one skeleton nowadays, and how much of that can be used to inform a reconstruction.
+A lot of folks would be very surprised at how much data can be obtained from one fossil nowadays, and how much of that can be used to inform a reconstruction.
 It doesn't seem unfair to say that our dinosaur knowledge is advanced enough now that we can make some inferences about the integument possibilities for most major groups, so there's normally good reason behind the choice for scales, quills and feathers on different dinosaur reconstructions.
-Much of this work is probably unknown to much of the public, however, who may think that feathers are just fashionable possibilities in a sea of poorly-constrained reconstructions.
+Much of this work is probably unknown to much of the public, however, who may think that feathers are just fashionable possibilities in a sea of poorly-constrained, speculative artworks.